-The market research process consists of six discrete stages or steps.
-They are as follows:
+The market research process consists of six discrete stages or steps:

 - Step 1 - Articulate the research problem and objectives